 - Prayer shawls and baby blankets are knitted by parishioners and are given to members in the hospital, who are undergoing surgery, or who are experiencing a crisis.
 Shawls are also given to friends of the parish.
 The knitting ministry has recently expanded its program to include making and giving baby blankets to new babies born into the parish or for any baby that might need the comfort of a blanket.

 - Companions make home visits to those who cannot come to church or who need a strong connection to the parish besides attending services.

 - The Intercessory Prayer Ministry commits to pray daily for people who have asked for particular prayers.
 The group meets monthly for mutual support and prayer.

 - Eucharistic Visitors take Holy Communion to parishioners who cannot attend services.
 Visits to members in the hospital, nursing homes, or to those confined to home are conducted by trained volunteers.

-The Health Ministry team meets monthly and serves every Sunday during both the 8:00 and 10:15 am services.
-They also plan one or more study retreats a year.
 If you are interested in helping or receiving any of the above ministries, please email our Parish Nurse, Jane Sbardella.